Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 There are cases in which it is not possible to use DDP.
 Examples are:

-- Jupyter Notebook
-- Google COLAB, Kaggle, etc.
+- Jupyter Notebook, Google COLAB, Kaggle, etc.
 - You have a nested script without a root package
 - Your script needs to invoke `.fit` or `.test` multiple times